makersacademy/takeaway-challenge/README.md

 * All tests passing
 * High [Test coverage](https://github.com/makersacademy/course/blob/master/pills/test_coverage.md) (>95% is good)
 * The code is elegant: every class has a clear responsibility, methods are short etc.

+## Added inheritance

+To streamline my methods I have let the takeaway object inherit the #view_menu method from Menu and let the Order object inherit the #add method from takeaway.
+I've also used dependecy injection to create instances of menu and order in takeaway's #initialize method.
+Its #add method uses the decorator pattern to achieve polymorphism.